-- Record surgery performed for hormonal effect (such as castration) and radiation for hormonal effect for breast and prostate cancers only. - When steroids are combined with chemotherapy, record their use, in addition to reporting the chemotherapy in the chemotherapy section. - Use SEERRx to determine if the agent is chemotherapy, hormonal therapy, immunotherapy, or an ancillary agent (non-cancer directed). - If a drug regimen is given to the patient, review each agent in SEERRx separately. - SEERRx indicates in the Coding section if the agent should be coded on the abstract.
-Only include information in text for agents that should be coded. - Read the remarks in SEERRx carefully, as some agents should be coded only in specific circumstances (e.g. Prednisone is only coded if part of a drug regimen). - The software can be downloaded from the SEERRx website. - Record the following information in the appropriate text field (e.g. Hormone Therapy recorded in Text-Hormone Therapy). - Treatment start date - Agent(s) - $\circ\hspace{0.4cm}$ Reason for no treatment if systemic therapy would be expected. - E.g. Patient co-morbidities - E.g. Patient refused recommended treatment
+- Record surgery performed for hormonal effect (such as castration) and radiation for hormonal effect for breast and prostate cancers only. - When steroids are combined with chemotherapy, record their use, in addition to reporting the chemotherapy in the chemotherapy section. - Use SEER\Rx to determine if the agent is chemotherapy, hormonal therapy, immunotherapy, or an ancillary agent (non-cancer directed). - If a drug regimen is given to the patient, review each agent in SEER\Rx separately. - SEER\Rx indicates in the Coding section if the agent should be coded on the abstract.
+Only include information in text for agents that should be coded. - Read the remarks in SEER\Rx carefully, as some agents should be coded only in specific circumstances (e.g. Prednisone is only coded if part of a drug regimen). - The software can be downloaded from the SEER\Rx website. - Record the following information in the appropriate text field (e.g. Hormone Therapy recorded in Text-Hormone Therapy). - Treatment start date - If therapy is neoadjuvant per the treatment plan - If treatment is started, but not completed, as prescribed - Agent(s) - Reason for no treatment if systemic therapy would be expected. - E.g. Patient co-morbidities - E.g. Patient refused recommended treatment

-For additional information regarding recording text, please see: Appendix T: Text Documentation Guidelines.
+For additional information regarding recording text, please see Appendix T - Text Documentation Guidelines.